owin/owin/spec/owin-1.1.0.md

 In addition to these keys, the host, server, middleware, application, etc. may add arbitrary data associated with the request or response to the environment dictionary

- Guidelines for additional keys and a list of commonly defined keys can be found in the [CommonKeys addendum][CommonKeys] to this spec.
+ Guidelines for additional keys and a list of commonly defined keys can be found in the [CommonKeys addendum][/html/spec/CommonKeys] to this spec.

 ### 3.2.1 Request Data